 - 3.1.
 Alkali-silica reaction (ASR) is a chemical reaction between certain forms of reactive silica present in aggregates and alkali hydroxides present in the concrete pore solution.
 The alkali ions (Na+ and K+) are primarily derived from portland cement, although other sources can potentially elevate their concentration in the pore solution. - 3.2.
 This test method is intended to evaluate the potential of an aggregate (fine and coarse) to expand deleteriously due to any form of alkali-silica reactivity.
 A companion nonreactive aggregate should be used with a reactive aggregate in question.
 Also, this test method is intended to assess the effectiveness of various mitigation measures. - 3.3.
 When selecting a sample or deciding on the number of samples for test, it is important to recognize the variability in lithology of material from a given source, whether a deposit of sand, gravel, or a rock formation of any origin.
 For specific advice, see ASTM C295/C295M. - 3.4.
 MCPT was developed as an alternative to the existing standard test methods such as ASTM C1260 and ASTM C1293 to evaluate aggregate reactivity.
 This test method was developed with some modifications to standard test methods T 303 (ASTM C1260) and ASTM C1293.
 When evaluating coarse aggregate reactivity, MCPT has the advantage of not requiring the coarse aggregate to be crushed into smaller (sand-sized) particles, as typically required in ASTM C1260 Also, the MCPT method yields test results in 8 weeks to characterize the aggregate reactivity, which is much shorter than the test duration required in ASTM C1293. - 3.5.
-The total alkali content of the cement used in this test method should have a $Na_2O{eq}$ content of $0.90 \pm 0.10$ percent. - 3.6.
+The total alkali content of the cement used in this test method should have a Na_2O{eq} content of 0.90 ± 0.10 percent. - 3.6.
 For the vast majority of the aggregates that are either nonreactive or moderately to highly reactive, this test characterizes the aggregate reactivity in 8 weeks.
 For some specific aggregates that have a tendency to exhibit low/slow reactivity, an additional 4 weeks of testing is required.
-For the purpose of providing guidance on aggregate reactivity characterization, the following general guidelines are used in classifying the aggregate: - 3.6.1.
-Very highly/highly reactive aggregates are considered as those aggregates which, when present in concrete with typical alkali loading (3 to 5 lb/yd), exhibit incipient signs of ASR distress in the field, typically at an age less than 5 years.
+For the purpose of providing guidance on aggregate reactivity characterization, the following general guidelines are used in classifying the aggregate:

-TS-3c TP 110-2 AASHTO This is a preview.
+TS-3c T 380-2 AASHTO This is a preview.
 Click here to purchase the full publication.